Edithvale railway station: History

-Edithvale station gets it name from Edithvale Road, itself named after a local farm, Edithvale Farm, which was established in the 1850s and owned by John and Edith Greves.
+Edithvale station gets its name from Edithvale Road, itself named after a local farm, Edithvale Farm, which was established in the 1850s and owned by John and Edith Greves.

-In its early years, a siding existed at the on the down side before Platform 2.
+In its early years, a siding existed on the down side before Platform 2.

 In 1978, boom barriers replaced interlocked gates at the former Edithvale Road level crossing, which was located at the down end of the station.
 In 1981, the former ground level station buildings were provided.